Deep Safe Multi-Task Learning: DSMTL

 Here the gate $g_t$ is to determine the contributions of $f_S$ and $f_t$.
 Ideally, when task $t$ is unrelated to other tasks, $g_t$ should choose $f_t$ only.
 On another extreme where all the tasks have the same data distribution, all the tasks should use the same model and hence $g_t$ should choose $f_S$ only.
-On cases between the two extremes, $g_t$ can combine $f_S$ and $f_t$ in proportion.
-To achieve the aforementioned effects, we use a simple convex combination function for $g_t$ as {
+In cases between those two extremes, $g_t$ can combine $f_S$ and $f_t$ in proportion.
+To achieve the aforementioned effects, we use a simple convex combination function for $g_t$ as

-} where $\alpha_t\in[0,1]$ defines the weight of $f_S(\mathbf{x})$ and is a learnable parameter.
+where $\alpha_t\in \mathcal{M} = [0,1]$ defines the weight of $f_S(\mathbf{x})$ for task $t$ and it is a learnable parameter.
 When $\alpha_t$ equals 0, only the private encoder $f_t$ will be used, which corresponds to the unrelated case.
-When $\alpha_t$ is equal to 1, only the public encoder $f_S$ will be used, which is corresponding to the case that all the tasks follow the same distribution.
-When $\alpha_t$ is between 0 and 1, $f_S$ and $f_t$ are combined with proportions $\alpha_t$ and $1-\alpha_t$, respectively, where $\alpha_t$ can be adaptively learned to minimize the training loss on task $t$.
-Thus, the entire objective function of SMTL is formulated as {
+When $\alpha_t$ equals 1, only the public encoder $f_S$ will be used, which corresponds to the case that all the tasks follow identical or similar distributions.
+When $\alpha_t$ is between 0 and 1, $f_S$ and $f_t$ are combined with proportions $\alpha_t$ and $1-\alpha_t$, respectively, and $\alpha_t$ can be adaptively learned to minimize the training loss on task $t$.